2005 Kansas City Chiefs season: Season summary

 The Chiefs got off to a 2–0 start, winning their Week 1 home-opener against the New York Jets and then went on the road to beat their division-rival Oakland Raiders.
 However, they then lost at Invesco Field at Mile High 30–10 to the Denver Broncos, another division rival.
 Then in Week 4, the Chiefs hosted the Philadelphia Eagles.
 Kansas City got off to a fast start and led 24–13 at halftime.
 However, the Eagles managed to come back and beat the Chiefs, the latter of which would lose the game, 37–31.
 The Chiefs used their Bye Week in Week 5 to regroup, and managed to win at home against the Washington Redskins, 28–21.

 The Chiefs had little time to celebrate because they were informed that because Hurricane Wilma was going to impact Miami on Sunday; they would have to face the Dolphins two days earlier.
 Despite the sudden change of the schedule, the Chiefs managed to win against the Miami Dolphins 30–20.
 However, despite having over a week to prepare, they couldn't defeat the San Diego Chargers on the road and lost 28–20.
-The Chiefs would rebound at home and win a well-fought rematch with their arch-rivals, the Oakland Raiders, with a final of 27–23.
+The Chiefs would rebound at home and win a well-fought rematch with their arch-rivals, the Oakland Raiders, with a final of 27–23 on a dramatic game ending touchdown run.
 However, the Chiefs' next game would not fare as well, as they ended losing the Buffalo Bills, despite outgaining them in yards from scrimmage.

 Running back Priest Holmes was injured in the Week 8 matchup against the Chargers.
 Holmes was injured by Chargers rookie linebacker Shawne Merriman and suffered severe head and neck trauma.
 Larry Johnson entered the game and claimed the starting position for the remainder of the season, an event which would eventually lead to Johnson's selection in the 2006 Pro Bowl.